4kills/distripool/README.md

 ```

 ## Limitations

+### Security Limitations:

+This library uses `pickle` and distributes the function to be executed on the worker nodes as pickled objects.
+Therefore, an attacker can send their own function to the worker nodes and, thereby, **execute arbitrary code** on your workers!

+Please proceed with caution when using this library.
+If you do _not_ understand the implications and have no means to protect your worker nodes, do not use this library.

+### Feature Limitations:

 - Function Closures, i.e. including variables of the outer scope(s) in your function to be distributed, is not supported
 - As for `multiprocessing.Pool`, the function to be distributed must be a top-level function.